meln1k/foundationdb-block-device/README.md

 transfer ownership to the new client and discard any in-flight write requests from the old one.

 ## Current status
-It's an early verion.
+It's an early version.
 There are several important featues which are not implemented yet (such as IOPS limits and volume size estimation) but it works and it's relatively fast!

 ## How to use